hbons/SparkleShare/README.md

 ### License

 SparkleShare is Open Source software and licensed under the `GNU General Public License version 3 or later`.
-You are welcome to change and redistribute it under certain conditions.For more information see the `legal/License.txt` file.
+You are welcome to change and redistribute it under certain conditions.
+For more information see the [license](legal/License.txt) file.

 ### Setting up a host